CodeYourFuture/fundamentals-course/lesson-2.md

 #### No headphones?
 Read the subtitles or video transcript

-If you do not have headphones to watch the videos you can click in the video window on cc (subtitles/closed captions), or underneath the video on `Transcript`.
+If you do not have headphones to watch the videos you can click on "CC" (subtitles/closed captions) in the video window, or underneath the video on "Transcript".

-#### Note to instructors: propagation delay on student progress

-In my experience, student progress often won't be updated on your dashboard until as much as 5-10 minutes have passed.

 ### The JS Way: Welcome to programming chapter